yunlianqk/HouckLabCodebase/README.md

 - Password: "eletrcon charge"
 - Email: houcklabprinceton@gmail.com

 For your own PC, it is suggested to use your own GitHub account and add it as a collaborator.
-To do this, first login as *houcklab* using the credentials above, and then go to *Settings -> Collaborators & terms*.
+To do this, first log in as *houcklab* using the credentials above, and then go to *Settings -> Collaborators & terms*.

 ![AddUser](./AddUser.png)